asaha1/x9115arn/paper/README.md

 #####Patterns and anti-patterns:

 The authors included 95 of the initial 193 papers in this study.
 They synthesized the following data/findings from the papers: (1) the types of input/inferred test models, (2) the fault models/bug taxonomy related to web applications, (3) test tools proposed in this area and their capabilities, (4) metrics used for assessing cost and effectiveness of WAT techniques, (5) the threats to validity in the empirical studies, (6) level of rigor and industrial relevance of the empirical studies, and (7) evidence regarding the scalability of the WAT techniques.
 In answering RQ 1.2, they have extracted the types of fault models/bug taxonomies specific to web applications.
 They also found that over 50 types of faults have been discussed.
 Test techniques targeting some of these fault types have been proposed.
 It is worth conducting more in-depth studies in future to ensure coverage of all the fault types by the test techniques and also the effectiveness of those techniques on detecting each specific fault type.

+###6.
+Conclusion

+The web has proven to be a powerful medium for delivering software services over the Internet.
+Due to its inherent distributed complexity and dynamism, testing is known to be a challenge for web developers.
+That is why many researchers have worked in this domain from the early days of web.

+In this review we have classified the papers into three categories and discussed the different aspects of these papers.
+We have seen that the most popular approach has been search based software testing for testing like test case generation and non-functional properties.

+We found that SWAT algorithms [1] significantly enhance the efficiency and effectiveness of traditional search based techniques exploiting both static and dynamic analysis which improved branch coverage and reduced test effort.
+Also we found that on using symbolic execution [4] techniques led to improvements in several important quality assurance techniques for web applications: test-input generation, penetration testing, and invocation verification.

+This review indicates that web testing is an active area of research with an increasing number of publications.
+We have also found there are areas which need additional investigation for web application testing like mutation testing, coverage testing and concolic testing.

+Finally the use of automated web application testing techniques has significantly reduced the time spent in testing.
+However the industry has to adopt the new techniques to generate feedback and make the solutions even better.
+In the next few years we can hope that more research will be done in this field and probably manual testing can be avoided totally.

+###7.
+References
+1. Nadia Alshahwan and Mark Harman.
+2011.
+Automated Web Application Testing Using Search Based Software Engineering.
+In Proceedings of the 26th IEEE/ACM International Conference on Automated Software Engineering
+2. dsf
+3. fdf
+4. William G.J.
+Halfond, Saswat Anand, and Alessandro Orso.
+Precise Interface Identification to Improve Testing and Analysis of Web Applications.
+In ISSTA ’09, pages 285–296, 2009
+5. fdffd
+6. fdffdfd
+7. Shahbaz, Muzammil, Phil McMinn, and Mark Stevenson.
+"Automatic generation of valid and invalid test data for string validation routines using web searches and regular expressions."
+Science of Computer Programming 97 (2015): 405-425.</br>
+8. SBSE for software product line engineering: a survey and directions for future work,M. Harman, Y. Jia, J. Krinke, W. B. Langdon, J. Petke & Y. Zhang CREST Centre, University College London, Malet Place, London, WC1E 6BT, U.K.</br>
+9. Garousi, V., Mesbah, A., Betin-Can, A., Mirshokraie, S., 2013.
+A systematic mapping of web application testing.
+Elsevier Journal of Information and Software Technology 55, 1374–1396.
+10. B. Korel.
+Automated software test data generation.
+IEEE Transactions on Software Engineering, 16(8):870–879, 1990.
+11. Shay Artzi, Adam Kiezun, Julian Dolby, Frank Tip, Daniel Dig, Amit Paradkar, and Michael D. Ernst.
+Finding bugs in web applications using dynamic test generation and explicit-state model checking.
+IEEE Transactions on Software Engineering, 36:474–494, 2010.
+12. F. Ricca and P. Tonella.
+Analysis and Testing of Web Applications.
+In International Conference on Software Engineering, pages 25-34, May 2001.
+13. A. A. Andrews, J. Outt, and R. T. Alexander.
+Testing Web Applications by Modeling with FSMs.
+In Software Systems and Modeling, pages 326-345, July 2005.
+14. S. Elbaum, K.-R. Chilakamarri, M. F. II, and G. Rothermel.
+Web Application Characterization Through Directed Requests.
+In International Workshop on Dynamic Analysis, pages 49-56, May 2006.
+15. S. Anand, E. Burke, T. Y. Chen, J. Clark, M. B. Cohen, W. Grieskamp, M. Harman, M. J. Harrold, P. McMinn, An orchestrated survey on automated software test case generation, J. Syst.
+Softw.
+86(8) (2013) 1978–2001.</br>
+16. P. Mc Minn, M. Shahbaz, M. Stevenson, Search-based test input generation for string data types using the results of web queries, in: Proceedings of the 5th International Conference on Software Testing, Verification and Validation (ICST), IEEE Computer Society, 2012, pp. 141–150.</br>
+17. M. Shahbaz, P. Mc Minn, M. Stevenson, Automated discovery of valid test strings from the web using dynamic regular expressions collation and natural language processing, in: Proceedings of the 12th International Conference on Quality Software (QSIC), 2012, pp. 79–88.</br>
+18. B. Beizer, Software Testing Techniques, International Thomson Computer Press, 1990.</br>
+19. C. Cadar and D. R. Engler.
+Execution generated test cases: How to make system code crash itself.
+In Model Checking Software, 12th International SPIN Workshop, pages 2–23, 2005. </br>
+20. f